securing/IOSSecuritySuite/README.md

 // Check SHA256 hash value of the main executable
-// Tip: Your application may retrieve this value from the server if let hashValue = IOSSecuritySuite.getMachOFileHashValue(.default), hashValue == "your-application-executable-hash-value" {
+// Tip: Your application may retrieve this value from the server if let hashValue = SecuritySuiteiOS.getMachOFileHashValue(.default), hashValue == "your-application-executable-hash-value" {
     print("I have not been Tampered.")
 }
 else {